Highland Community College (Kansas): 1910–1915

 Adams' expenses were double his predecessors in addition to the racking up interest of the admin building loan we're pushing the college further and further in debt.
 Despite the mounting debt Adams wanted to spend more but was eventually cut off by the board due to bankruptcy concerns.
 After the budget cut, Adams resigned on December 1, 1913.
 Professor W. Gilbert James was named president with large challenges at the opening gate.
 James was faced with 20k in debt and increasing interest on the loan in addition to a diminishing endowment fund.

 Many community members felt the college should close in the fall of 1914 and sold to the high school, but the board and staff disagreed keeping the doors open.
 In June 1914 the Highland college lady's guild was organized to raise funds eventually achieving 7.5k in installments of 1.5k over the next 5 years to pay down the accumulated interest.
 Programs were also cut, and the student's numbers tumbled as they were cut because many dropped out after their programs had been cut.
-The tuition cost was the main driver in money lost as tuition had been seldom raised since the 1880s and James estimated that the college was losing around 75 dollars per student.
-James increased the tuition cost by 75 dollars and offered student work programs to reduce fees by 20 cents an hour.
+The tuition cost was the main driver in money lost as tuition had been seldom raised since the 1880s and James estimated that the college was losing around $75 per student.
+James increased the tuition cost by $75 and offered student work programs to reduce fees by 20 cents an hour.
 The work included cooking, cleaning, repairs and farming.
-A student who worked 2 hours a day could reduce their yearly cost to 125 dollars or about 25 dollars cheaper than the tuition pre-hike.
+A student who worked 2 hours a day could reduce their yearly cost to $125 or about $25 cheaper than the tuition pre-hike.